thealphaedge/thealphaedge.github.io/_posts/The-Trading-Strategy.md

 ## Conclusion
 For us, the random forest classifier produced the best results.
 However, this might differ based on your dataset.
 Machine learning is more of an art than a science, and it takes a lot of trial and error to find the best parameters.

-We hope this post was helpful!
+We you found this post helpful!